ATS GT: Specifications

-The front design of the car easily mimics the shape of the 2500 GT with a chin spoiler and triangular headlamps.
+The front design of the car mimics the shape of the 2500 GT with a chin spoiler and triangular headlamps.
 Based on a McLaren 12C/650S, the car borrows many elements from its donor car, including the airbrake, wing mirrors and dihedral doors along with mechanical components such as the engine and transmission.
-The rear of the car features an opaque engine cover made from carbon fibre along with rounded tail lamps and a wide mesh grille with a sweeping rear diffuser making it different than the original 2500 GT in terms of design language.
+The rear of the car features an opaque engine cover made from carbon fibre, along with rounded tail lamps and a wide mesh grille with a sweeping rear diffuser, making it different than the original 2500 GT in terms of design language.
 An interesting design element to note is a shape running from the rear of the car and ending on the rear quarter window.
 The shape mimics the aerodynamic profile of the original 2500 GT.
-Sensors hidden in flanks of the car open the doors thus doing away with conventional door handles.
+Sensors hidden in flanks of the car open the doors, thus doing away with conventional door handles.

-Ergonomics have been kept into focus on the interior.
+Ergonomics have been kept in focus on the interior.
 A TFT instrument cluster contains options for configuring the powertrain, suspension and aerodynamic components.
-The car's infotainment system makes use of Google maps.
-Other notable features include wireless charging and a premium Prima Orchestra hi-fi system that has 3 mm speakers at strategic points in the interior to provide good sound quality.
+The car's infotainment system makes use of Google Maps.
+Other notable features include wireless charging, and a premium Prima Orchestra hi-fi system that has 3 mm speakers at strategic points in the interior to provide good sound quality.
 The interior is finished in Nubuck leather and can be tailored to the customer's specifications.

 The GT is powered by a 3.8-litre twin-turbocharged M838T V8 engine borrowed from the donor car.
 The engine is tuned to generate 650 PS and 675 Nm of torque in standard configuration but can be further tuned to generate 700 PS and 750 Nm of torque.